What Is a Halo Engagement Ring?

 Why the Halo Setting is popular

-- It enhances the sparkle of the centre diamond.
+- It enhances the sparkle of the center diamond.

 - Boosts the overall appearance of the ring.

-- Acts as a protective layer for the centre stone.
+- Acts as a protective layer for the center stone.

 - Works with a variety of diamond shapes, including round, square, oval, pear, etc.